simpleledger/conceptual-specification-obsolete/README.md

 This specification defines a protocol for using a single blockchain address as a ledger for tracking resources on a blockchain.
 Any quantifiable resource allocated between any number of entities can be tracked using a single blockchain address.
 The protocol is designed to be used with the Bitcoin Cash OP_RETURN space as a human readable payload when decoded from bytes to ASCII.
 The protocol can be implemented on any blockchain that provides ample room for data entry (e.g., the Bitcoin Cash blockchain provides 220-byte OP_RETURN data allowance as of May 15, 2018).

-As part of the SLP project a special public registry will be created to track all known virtual blockchains and colored coins being used publically.
-This public registry will promote interoperability between virtual blockchains utilizing SLP.
+As part of the SLP project a public registry will be created to track virtual blockchains using SLP.
+The public registry will promote interoperability between virtual blockchains utilizing SLP.
 The registry itself will be a ledger that uses SLP and during the registration process each virtual chain will be provided with a unique identifier and moniker.
 This public registry will be relied upon by virtual blockchains and perhaps colored coins for interoperability between virtual chains.
 Additionally, each virtual blockchain or colored coin may also use an internal SLP ledger to track creation, destruction, and transfer of its own digital assets between holding entities.

 ## Introduction and Purpose
-There are many useful business cases where only a single person or group is responsible for keeping track of items, but the data is relied upon by others.
+There are many useful business cases where only a single person or group is responsible for keeping track of items, and the data is also relied upon by others.
 In these cases, having an immutable record of historical events is often just as important as knowing the current allocation state of resources.
-For such purposes having a simple protocol for immutable bookkeeping of resources is defined herein.
+For such purposes having a simple protocol for immutable bookkeeping of resources on a blockchain is defined herein.

-An important part of any computerized bookkeeping system is the resolution of errors that exist within the ledger's entries.
-To that end, SLP provides specific guidelines for a Validation Service Provider (VSP) to check the state and validity of a SLP ledger.
-The VSP should first provide protocol validation through a graphical user interface or response messages prior to making the ledger transaction, however, post-transaction validation by the VSP should also be performed.
+An important part of any computerized bookkeeping system is the prevention of errors that exist within the ledger's entries.
+To that end, SLP provides specific guidelines for a Validation Service Provider (VSP) to check the state and validity of a SLP ledger, and to also make valid SLP ledger transactions.
+The VSP is an essential component of ledgers that have any importance.

+A virtual blockchain may use SLP as a method to keep track of its own state.
+If many virtual blockchains utilize SLP and the public SLP registry the ability for virtual blockchains to interoperate will be enhanced since VSPs can be built to be aware of other virtual chains. will be enh  will need a space to store their  or colored coin may want to build and run it's own VSP implementation in order to handle the customized requirements of that particular chain.
+VSPs will either built to be general purpose or highly specialized.

+The VSP should first provide protocol validation prior to making a SLP ledger transaction, however, post-transaction validation by the VSP should also be performed whenever state is fetched.
 If errors are found during a post-transaction validation check (because errors were not properly validated during the pre-transaction check) the VSP should then send notify the ledger's address with a human readable OP_RETURN message with an appropriate error message so that the ledger can be corrected manually by the user.
-Using a VSP is not a required part of the protocol but it will be an essential feature for ledgers that have any importance.
 A VSP can examine balances of digital asset addresses and identify differences between actual and expected balances for those digital assets being tracked with an SLP ledger.

-A virtual blockchain or colored coin may want to build and run it's own VSP implementation in order to handle the customized requirements of that particular chain.
-VSPs will either built to be general purpose or highly specialized.

 ### Example Use Cases (using a single bitcoin address):
 * Track multiple types of blockchain assets (e.g., colored coins and virtual chain assets)